Adrita-Khan/Astroinformatics/README.md

 # Astroinformatics: Integrating Computational Techniques with Data-Driven Approaches
-*This project is ongoing and subject to continuous advancements and modifications.*
+*This project is currently in the preliminary stages of planning, implementation, and testing, and is subject to continuous advancements and modifications.*

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg) ![License](https://img.shields.io/badge/license-MIT-blue.svg)